 Contact Information: email@example.com

 Jeremy Wang is an Assistant Researcher/Assessment Task Writer.
-He has over 10 years of education experience in and outside the classroom as a teacher, curriculum developer, and researcher.
-After graduating from Rice University with BA in Biology and Philosophy, he taught middle school science in public schools in Brooklyn, New York.
-As a science content specialist for the College Board, he has developed academic standards and assessments for secondary and college science courses.
-He is currently a PhD candidate in Educational Psychology at the University of Minnesota.
-His dissertation research examines how implicit learning influences the development of scientific intuition and understanding, as well as implications for instructional design.
+He has over 15 years of education experience in and outside the classroom as a teacher, curriculum developer, and researcher.
+After his undergraduate studies at Rice University in Biology and Philosophy, he taught middle school science in public schools in Brooklyn, New York.
+He worked went on to work at the College Board as science content specialist, where he developed academic standards and assessments for secondary- and college-level science courses.
+He earned his PhD in Educational Psychology at the University of Minnesota.
+His dissertation research examined how scientific intuition and understanding develop through implicit learning, as well as implications for instructional design.

 Contact Information: firstname.lastname@example.org